-- Immediate reception arrangements - Ensure all entry systems are protection-sensitive and gender responsive. - They must recognize all forms of GBV as a right to asylum. - Ensure that arrivals have immediate access to the differing and gender-specific humanitarian and protection services they need whilst being processed as asylum seekers. - Ensure that all staff at reception and detention centers are trained in protection from sexual exploitation and abuse (PSEA). - Safety and Security - Mitigate the risk of SGBV at reception or detention centers by ensuring conditions that respect the safety and dignity of all accommodated there.
+- Mitigate the risk of SGBV at reception or detention centers by ensuring conditions that respect the safety and dignity of all accommodated there.
 Gender segregated and hygienic toilet and washing facilities (including adequate sanitary supplies) and sleeping arrangements for unaccompanied women, men, girls and boys should be provided. - Ensure adequate numbers of trained female staff including case-workers, interpreters and security staff are available at all times to liaise with arrivals and support women and girls through the registration process and in referring them to protection and humanitarian services.
 Separate and private facilities for the interviewing of women and girls should be available and used. - Ensure that all staff at reception and detention centers are trained in protection from sexual exploitation and abuse (PSEA) and that a standardized, zero-tolerance formal code of conduct is set in place.
 All accommodated at the centers should be made aware of their rights and the zero tolerance of any SEA by staff or others accommodated at the reception/detention center.
-An easily accessible, anonymous and confidential complaints mechanism must be in place. - Registration and Documentation - - Language needs to be more specific about registering all women and girls as individuals.
+An easily accessible, anonymous and confidential complaints mechanism must be in place.

+Registration and Documentation -

+- Register all women and girls as individuals.
 Adult women should be registered independently from their husbands and/or other male family members, though systems should link families together once registered. - Ensure the widest protection of the family unity of asylum seekers.
-Provide safe spaces for women and children and family spaces. - Addressing Specific Needs - Multi-stakeholder response teams must have adequate gender capacity in order to be able to identify the specific needs of refugee women and girls. - Addressing specific needs including women at risk and survivors of SEA and SGBV but must not neglect the specific need of protecting women and girls (and all others) from SGBV and SEA.
-Prevention is better than treatment. - Identifying international protection needs - o [Para 66] asylum capacity support group must include GEWGE capacity
+Provide safe spaces for women and children and family spaces.

+• Addressing Specific Needs -

+- Multi-stakeholder response teams must have adequate gender capacity in order to be able to identify the specific needs of refugee women and girls. - o No mention of LGBTI needs.

+Identifying international protection needs -